 We recognise that parents are the primary educators of their children.
 As a Catholic school, we provide the principal means by which the Church assists parents and carers in educating their children.
-Therefore the school will support parents and carers by providing material to be shared with their children at home and workshops to help parents/carers to find out more.
-Parents/carers will be informed by letter when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.
+Therefore, the school will support parents and carers by providing material to be shared with their children at home and workshops to help parents/carers to find out more should this be required following consultation.
+Parents will be invited into School annually to discuss the curriculum with the subject leader and to learn how best to support their child's learning.
+In addition, parents are able to view the resources used by the school in the RSE programme through the schools online platforms and communication aids.

-Parents must be consulted before this policy is ratified by the governors.
-They will be consulted at every stage of the development of the RSE programme, as well as during the process of monitoring, review and evaluation.
-They will be able to view the resources used by the school in the RSE programme.
 Our aim is that, at the end of the consultation process, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs.

 Parents continue to have the right to withdraw their children from Sex Education except in those elements which are required by the National Curriculum science orders.
-Should parents wish to withdraw their children they are asked to notify the school by contacting the headteacher.
-The school will provide support by providing material for parents to help the children with their learning.
+Should parents wish to withdraw their children they are asked to notify the school by contacting the headteacher in writing.
+The school will provide support by providing material for parents to help the children with their learning is required.